Teaching & Meeting Rooms & Communal Spaces

 The meeting rooms (note some have been named too) are:

-The AV across the meeting rooms is also designed to be familiar and as consistent as practical across the spaces for ease of use without significant demonstration or instruction.
-There is a control panel near the screen.
-To use the system first press on and wait for the LCD screen to come on.
-Then choose the relevant source (VGA or HDMI).
-Now connect your device to the relevant port/cable on the meeting table and toggle the device output if required.
-When finished please remember to use the off button to turn the screen back off and leave the system in a consistent state.
+The AV across the meeting rooms is designed to be familiar and as consistent as practical across the spaces for ease of use without significant demonstration or instruction.
+There is a touchscreen control panel and connections on the meeting table.

 If you need further help with the meeting room AV systems then for events contact @email and otherwise contact @email.